twbs/bootstrap-npm-starter/README.md

 ## About

-The **Bootstrap npm starter** is a GitHub template repository for quickly creating new [Bootstrap](https://getbootstrap.com)-powered npm projects.
+The **Bootstrap npm starter + Vite** is a GitHub template repository for quickly creating new [Bootstrap](https://getbootstrap.com)-powered npm projects.
 Click `Use this template` above, or clone/download it as your own Bootstrap prototyping sandbox.

 Includes support for importing Bootstrap via `node_modules`, adding your own customizations, and compiling CSS and JS for production.
 It also includes more advanced features for streamlinoing compiled code with Purge CSS and linting CSS with GitHub Actions.